 What can Businesses do to Avoid Violating OSHA’s General Duty Clause Following an Active Shooter Attack?

-An employer that has experienced acts of workplace violence, or becomes aware of threats, intimidation, or other indicators that the potential for violence or an active shooter in the workplace exists, would be on notice of the risk of workplace violence.
+An employer would be on notice of the risk of workplace violence if their place of employment experienced acts of workplace violence, or became aware of threats, intimidation, or other indicators that the potential for violence or an active shooter in the workplace existed.
 Therefore, deployment of a workplace violence prevention program combined with engineering controls, administrative controls, and training should be implemented to avoid violations.